clasqm/freedos-repo/Productivity.md

     + I have taken care of the installation for you and "registered" it to "FreeDOS User".
     + You can start the program with either *acrodos* or *acrobat*: the two batch files are identical.
     + If you have graphical problems, try *acrodosu* or *acrobatu*: these load the UNIVBE driver before running Acrobat itself.
 Makes no difference on *my* system, but it might help with really old display cards.
     + Acrobat for DOS can only display PDFs built to an early specification.
 But there are ways to convert a modern PDF to an older version: see [here](https://www.techwalla.com/articles/how-to-convert-pdf-files-to-an-older-format) and [here](https://itstillworks.com/save-pdf-older-version-adobe-6781219.html) for some ideas on the subject.
-Or you can use DOSPDF, which you will find in the [command line section](Commandline.md).
+Or you can use [DOSPDF](./zip/dospdf.zip), which you will find described in full in the [command line section](Commandline.md).
+Finally, you can try [muPDF](./zip/mupdf.zip)
     + in *CONFIG.SYS*, your *FILES=* statement should be at least 20.
 The FreeDOS default is 40, so that should not be a problem.

 ![Acrobat](./imgs/acrodos.png)